The Only Exercise Equipment Anyone Needs

 Just a quick note to let you know that the weights have arrived.

-They are magnificent and a really great improvement on the original design – but you know that already.
+They are magnificent and a great improvement on the original design – but you know that already.

 The weights are great and after 30 minutes pounding the streets with shoulder high lifts I was soaked with sweat.